adjacentlink/emex/emex.md

 ### emex run

-`"emex run"` runs an EMOE and Scenario as described by a user provided EMEX YAML input file.
+`"emex run"` runs the emulation described by the EMEX YAML input file.
 After the `name` and `description` elements for naming and describing the scenario, the YAML file contains two main sections.
 Follow along with the RF Pipe YAML example below when reading through the format description.

 The `emoe` section contains up to three subsections.
 The `platforms` subsection, the only one required, names the platforms that comprise